Skip to content

 • after_stat(ymin) or after_stat(xmin)

-Lower pointwise confidence interval around the mean.
+Lower pointwise confidence band around the mean.

 • after_stat(ymax) or after_stat(xmax)

-Upper pointwise confidence interval around the mean.
+Upper pointwise confidence band around the mean.

 • after_stat(se)